How to Burn a DVD

 Many people like to surprise friends on their birthdays with homemade movies or slideshows.
 The challenge is how best to deliver this special gift to the birthday girl or guy.
 The fastest way is to share the video on the web, but what if you don’t want anyone else to see it?
 In this case, the best idea is to record a DVD, gift-wrap it, and give to the recipient directly.

-Step 1: Download Movavi Video Suite
+Download Movavi Video Suite and Install It on Your PC

 Download and open the distribution file.
 After the simple installation procedure, the program will open automatically.

-Step 2: Add Your Files to the DVD Burning Software
+Add Your Files to the DVD Burning Software

 Check the blue line at the bottom of the screen; it shows you how much space the added videos will take on a DVD.

-Step 3: Set Disc Parameters
+Set Disc Parameters

 First type a name for your disc in the upper right corner of the program window.
 Then move your mouse cursor to the Mode section and select the type of disc.
 You have three DVD options to choose from: DVD, AVCHD DVD, and VIDEO_TS to DVD.
 Let’s learn more about the difference between these options.